 Data Source

-After installing the necessary packages and loading the libraries, we can start fetching the data from the Sectors API.
+After installing the necessary packages and loading the libraries, we can start fetching the data from the Sectors Financial API.
 To access the API you only need to go to the Sectors website, subscribe to the plan and call the API directly from your markdown.
 Here is how we fetch the most-traded stock data from R using the endpoint that has been created by Sectors team.

 library(httr)